 After breakfast at Clover Meadows we will continue south, and today becomes a big climbing day.
-Three big climbs!
+Three climbs (shuttle options are always available)!
 Along our route we will pass through several more stunning meadows full of wildflowers and an occasional lingering snowfield.
 In this area, the wildlife is abundant and we have an excellent chance of spotting deer, elk, moose, yellow-bellied marmots and several species of birds of prey.
 Crossing our highpoint at Monument Ridge affords us distant views of the rugged Taylor-Hilgard peaks in the Lee Metcalf Wilderness.
-After lunch we roll along towards Black Butte, elevation 10,452 feet, and camp near Black Butte Cabin.
-TOTAL MILEAGE - 12 miles, optional hike
+After lunch we roll along towards Black Butte and camp near Black Butte Cabin.
+TOTAL MILEAGE: 12 miles, optional hike

 TRIP DAY 3

 This morning dawns with a one mile climb and then a long descent.
 For the last two days we have been traversing across the ridge and today we get to descend all the way to the Madison River.
-Today's ride is big fun as we lose almost 3,000 feet over approximately 20 miles.
+Today’s ride is big fun as we lose almost 3,000 feet over approximately 20 miles.
 We will ride through huge stands of Lodgepole Pine, expansive meadows, through Wolverine Basin, and finally to the West Fork of the Madison River.
-Our riverside camp for the evening gives us the opportunity for a quick dip or perhaps a chance to fish in the famous waters of the Madison if you brought your fishing license.
-TOTAL MILEAGE - 20 miles
+Our riverside camp for the evening gives us the opportunity for a quick dip or perhaps a chance to fish in the famous waters of the Madison (if you brought your pole and fishing license).
+TOTAL MILEAGE: 20 miles

 TRIP DAY 4

-After riding through the Gravelly Range, we will load up the bikes, jump in the van, and shuttle over to Yellowstone National Park.
-We start our ride on one of the few dirt paths that allow bikes in Yellowstone and enjoy incredible views of the grand prismatic spring of intense color and beauty.
-As we make our way toward Old Faithful, we will ride a combination of paved park roads and dirt bike paths.
+After riding through the Gravelly Range, we will load up the bikes, jump in the van and shuttle over to Yellowstone National Park.
+We start our ride on one of the few dirt paths that allow bikes in Yellowstone and enjoy incredible views of intense color and beauty.
+As we make our way toward the Old Faithful Geyser, we will ride a combination of paved park roads and dirt bike paths.
 Yellowstone National Park is a treasure and inspires awe in everyone who travels through it.
 Between the geysers, the abundant wildlife, and the powerful waterfalls, we are constantly impressed by its natural wonders.
 Our afternoon route takes us right to Old Faithful.
-The world's best known geyser predictably erupts every 80 minutes, so we can tour the area and the historic Old Faithful Inn and Visitors Center while waiting for this must see attraction.
-Our last night's camp will be inside the park at Grant Village on the West Thumb of Yellowstone Lake, North America's largest mountain lake.
-TOTAL MILEAGE - 15 miles
+The world’s best known geyser predictably erupts every 90 minutes, so we can tour the area and the historic Old Faithful Inn and visitors center while waiting for this must see attraction.
+Our last night’s camp will be inside the park at Grant Village on the West Thumb of Yellowstone Lake, North America’s largest mountain lake.

 TRIP DAY 5